mozilla/lightbeam-we/CONTRIBUTING.md

 ## Filing bugs

-If you find a bug with Lightbeam, please file a issue.
+If you find a bug with Lightbeam, please file an issue.

 Check first if the bug might already exist: [Existing issues](https://github.com/mozilla/lightbeam-we/issues)

 [Open an issue](https://github.com/mozilla/lightbeam-we/issues/new)

 1. Visit `about:support`
 2. Click "Copy raw data to clipboard" and paste into the bug.
-Alternatively copy the following sections into the issue:
+Alternatively, copy the following sections into the issue:
     - Application Basics
     - Nightly Features (if you are in Nightly)
     - Extensions